 Business Strategy and BPR – The Secret Sauce

-The key point I want to make in this blog is the distinction business-as-usual improvement opportunities and strategic improvement opportunities.
+The key point I want to make in this blog is the distinction between business-as-usual improvement opportunities and strategic improvement opportunities.
 The distinction is essential in selecting the opportunities to move forward into design, development and implementation.

 Business-as-usual improvement opportunities are those opportunities that improve, but do not fundamentally change current processes.
 These are the things that you do (typically incremental changes) to improve operational efficiency and "lean" the process – i.e. reduce waste, errors, cycle time, etc.